bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 presentation of an interaction callback reference as described in
 {{continue-after-interaction}}.

-Note that the means by which the user arrives at the AS is declared separately from the user's return using this callback mechanism.

 #### Receive an HTTP Callback Through the Browser {#request-interact-callback-redirect}

-A callback `method` value of `redirect` indicates that the client will expect a call from the user's browser using the HTTP method GET as described in {{interaction-callback}}.
+A callback `method` value of `redirect` indicates that the RC will expect a call from the RO's browser using the HTTP method GET as described in {{interaction-callback}}.

 ~~~